Dual Master’s in CE and MBA Program

 • At least 9 credits of courses in the chosen concentration (see the concentration list for details on core courses and suggested electives).

-The student should consult his/her advisor in selecting courses to fulfill these requirements.
+The student should consult his/her advisor in selecting courses to fit fulfill these requirements.
 Petitions for required course substitutions may be made via the advisor to the Department Graduate Committee.

 Seminars